December 29, 2024

 How to recognize this:

-• Tiny webs, sticky residue, or visible pests on leaves.
+• Tiny webs, sticky substance, or simply being able to see the pests on leaves.

 How to Fix a Leggy ZZ Plant